calvinw/BusMgmtDoltDatabase/README.md

 This will load in the chainlit-mcp-client

-Also if you want to load some of the MCPS as tools in the local chainlit app running in the chainlit-mcp-client directory:
+Also if you want to load some of the MCPS (STDIO mode) as tools in the local chainlit app running in the chainlit-mcp-client directory:

 ## MCP greet server
 ```bash